muttaphilly/AquaTroll.Telemetry.Pipeline/README.md

 2.  **Scraping Weather Data (`weatherStation.py`):** Uses a GET Request and BeautifulSoup to scrape weather website for daily barometric pressure readings.
 3.  **Data Validation & Calibration (`dataValidation.py`):**
     *   Reads CSVs from `data_downloads/`.
-    *   Cleans and validates the data (Coverts types.
+    *   Cleans and validates the data (Converts types.
 Also handles erroneous and missing values).
     *   Retrieves external barometric data (by calling `weatherStation.py`).
     *   Merges external weather data with the logger data based on date.
     *   Calculates an 'adjusted depth' by comparing barometer data from the logger's internal sensor and the  external weather station.
 Uses In-Situ's formula specific to the AquaTroll sensors.
-    *   Consolidates processed data into final output CSV files (`validatedDepthData.csv` and `greaterPBOPools.csv`) saved in `transformed_data/`.
+    *   Consolidates processed data into final output CSV files (`validatedDepthData.csv` and `SWLVLGenericTemplate_greaterPBOPools.csv`) saved in `transformed_data/`.
 4.  **Emailing Results (`autoEmail.py`):** Sends the generated CSV files as attachments to configured email recipients.

 Configuration for site details, email settings, and target URLs is managed through the `.env` file.